 Monitoring should include the general observations and laboratory schedule recommended for all forms of nutritional support.
 The following schedule is recommended for all patients receiving parenteral nutrition:

-- Baseline levels should include FBC, B12 and folate, U+Es including magnesium, phosphate and calcium, and glucose; LFTs, albumin, prealbumin, C-reactive peptide (CRP), zinc and copper.
+- Baseline levels should include FBC, B12 and folate, U&Es including magnesium, phosphate and calcium, and glucose; LFTs, albumin, prealbumin, C-reactive protein (CRP), zinc and copper.